 On this page

-If your company plans to emit greenhouse gases (CO2) or nitrogen oxides (NOx) and it falls under the scope of the Environmental Management Act (Wet milieubeheer), you will need a valid emissions permit from the Dutch Emissions Authority (Nederlandse Emissieautoriteit, NEa).
+Does your company plan to emit greenhouse gases (CO2) or nitrogen oxides (NOx)?
+And does it fall under the scope of the Environmental Management Act (Wet milieubeheer)?
+You will need a valid emissions permit from the Dutch Emissions Authority (Nederlandse Emissieautoriteit, NEa).
 You may then also trade in emissions rights.
 These rights indicate the permitted level of CO2 and NOx emissions.
 They are allocated annually.

-If you have an emission permit, you must submit an emission report to the NEa by no later than 31 March of each year.
+If you have an emission permit, you must submit a verified emission report to the NEa by no later than 31 March of each year.
 You must have the emission data from your emission report included in the CO2 Emissions Trading Register (Register CO2-emissiehandel) or the NOx Emissions Trading Register (NOx-emissiehandel).
-Your verifier will confirm digitally that your emission data has been included in the relevant register.
+Your verifier will confirm your emission data digitally in the relevant register.

 In order to be allowed to verify emission reports, a verification body must be accredited by the Dutch Accreditation Council (Raad voor Accreditatie, RvA).
 Verification takes place in accordance with the requirements and procedures laid down in the verification protocol.